Our Third Landlord and Tenant Nightmare

-So what did she do on her return?
 She hooked up with the alcoholic tenant and her new ‘boyfriend’ turned out to be not only an old boyfriend but was the violent drug dealer who had previously assaulted the alcoholic tenant in his own flat with a claw hammer and put him in hospital!
 She was seen shortly after his reappearance sporting a black eye so no prizes for guessing who gave her that!

 We also had to call the police because she told another tenant she was going to come and ‘knife’ me, a threat they took seriously.

 One night there was a serious altercation between the boyfriend and another tenant on the block which led to myself calling the police.
 The boyfriend and the tenant and were arrested and she was due to appear in count the next morning.
 We didn’t know under what charge but a banning order was to be placed on the boyfriend.